 Justin’s other good friend at school was Zachery Thompson.
 He was relatively new, having only attended there for one year, but he and Justin had quickly become buddies.
 They shared an abiding love for pizza and anything having to do with science fiction.
 Many weekends were spent together at one home or the other pursuing their two great passions.
 After hearing the devastating news about the attack, Zach was the third person Paula thought of after Justin and Tyler.
 However, she didn’t actually believe that anyone could be cruel enough to shoot a person with a disability in a wheelchair – but she was wrong.
 Of course, Brooke and Paula had no way of knowing yet who the other casualties were, but over the next twenty-four hours their hearts would break over and over again as the names of the deceased were made public.

 But as the two mothers agonized over the fate of their sons, the feverish battles to keep the young men alive were being waged a corridor away in the surgical wing that housed multiple operating theaters.
 It was in Trauma Units 3 and 4 that the frantic activity took place as teams of surgeons did everything in their power to prolong the lives of the two gunshot victims.
 They knew from experience, however, that the odds were not in their favor.
 But that did not keep them from making every attempt to maximize their knowledge and skills as they utilized the latest technology to try to create a miracle where there should be none.
-Some on the medical teams were familiar with the school and knew families that would soon be getting the horrific news that they had to plan a funeral.
+Some individuals on the medical teams were familiar with the school and knew families that would soon be getting the horrific news that they had to plan a funeral.
 That knowledge only reinforced their determination to fight with everything they had to spare these two families from sharing that fate.

 Back in the waiting room, Brooke and Paula counted the minutes that eventually became hours.
 Their initial shock had now turned into paralyzing fear that their child would not survive.
 They tried to remain strong, but it was impossible.
 The events of the day were emotionally overwhelming and their anxiety grew by the second.